 The Department of Energy (DOE) Office of Science (SC) encourages you to register in all systems as soon as possible.
-You are also encouraged to submit letters of intent and applications well before the deadline.
+You are also encouraged to submit pre-applications, and applications well before the deadline.

 AVOIDING ERRORS

 The following advice is compiled from actual experiences of applicants for SC financial assistance awards.